|

 3. Go On A Scavenger Hunt For Classic Belgian Comic Book Murals

-One of my favourite characteristics of Brussels is the over 60 comic book murals painted throughout.
+One of my favourite characteristics of Brussels is that there are over 60 comic book murals painted throughout the city.
 These are all commissioned by the city in hopes to prevent unwanted graffiti on empty walls.
-This is a must-do in Brussels!

-Scouting out the different ones is a worthwhile off the beaten path activity in itself!
-We spent several different days exploring new and exciting areas in search of some of Brussels hidden murals.
+Scouting out the different comic book murals is a worthwhile off the beaten path activity in itself!
+I spent several different days exploring new and exciting areas in search of some of these hidden Brussels murals.

-If you’re tight on time, there are 4 murals dedicated to Belgian classics you’ll want to see.
+If you’re tight on time, there are four murals dedicated to the Belgian comic book classics you’ll want to see.
 The most obvious one is a TinTin mural in the city centre (a block down from the Mannekin Pis) on Rue de l’Etuve.

 Here are all the murals I found while exploring Brussels.
 You can also read my complete guide if you’re interested in learning more about the comic book walls in Brussels.